Skater .NET Obfuscator Story behind Skater .NET Obfuscator

 Order Skater .NET Obfuscator!

-Read Skater documentation
+Read Skater on-line documentation

-A couple of weeks ago I got license of RustemSoft Skater .NET Obfuscator Professional Edition.
+A couple of weeks ago I got license of Rustemsoft Skater .NET Obfuscator Professional Edition.
 For the uninitiated, obfuscated code is harder to read in ILSpy ver1.0.0.1000, so people cannot nick your secrets as easily.
 I was highly contented with what Skater produced, in that the class names were renamed to unreadable chars.
 The method names also followed this convention, and there seems to be method overloading too, where differently-named methods with different signatures are obfuscated as methods with the same name.
 Also Skater protects methods' code and the code is not visible with ILSpy.
 This is because the Skater Pro Edition has Control Flow protection mode enabled.

 Now I use Skater on every .NET project - thank you folks!